 If you're an entrepreneur, web developer, or content marketer and want to start your own business, creating your website is the best way to get off the ground.
-Although initially seems complicated (like designing something engaging), many methods exist for building a professional-looking website.
+Although it initially seems complicated (like designing something engaging), many methods exist for building a professional-looking website.
 Launching a website using a shared site like WordPress or Blogger is quick and easy.
 But what are some common obstacles people face when launching their website, and how can you avoid them?
-For people new to website design, knowing what to implement in a website and what not to do can be complicated.
+Knowing what to implement in a website and what not to do can be complicated for people new to website design.
 I want to help you avoid common pitfalls newcomers face when designing a website in today's age.

 Common Web Design Hurdles

 There are four common hurdles newcomers must overcome when launching their site.
 Those are deciding the website's theme, Implementing Dynamic Elements using JavaScriupt, and integrating SEO (Search Engine Optimization) and content.